Does baby Marie have sickle cell disease?

 Students are presented with a fictional family’s medical history and must work to make a genetic diagnosis.
 The family depicted in this lab, the Robinson family, has two children, one of whom has had an initial test result indicating possible sickle cell disease.

-This hands-on lab activity exposes students to the fundamental principles of DNA analysis comparing patterns of cleaved DNA by gel electrophoresis.
+- Exposes students to the fundamental principles of DNA analysis.
 Students will gain familiarity with DNA separation techniques and engage in determining DNA fragment size to obtain a genetic diagnosis.